baszoetekouw/pinfo/README.md

 * Bugfix: Program hangs on startup if the TERM environment variable isn't set
 * Bugfix: Program sometimes won't reset the terminal upon abnormal exit

+A [pull request](https://github.com/baszoetekouw/pinfo/pull/38) with these has been submitted.

 # Pinfo
 Pinfo is user-friendly, console-based viewer for Info documents.
 Hope you like it :)